confluentinc/operator-earlyaccess/external-access-nodeport-deploy/README.rst

 Create DNS records for the externally exposed components:

 #.
-Get the node IPs of your cluster.
+Get the node IP addresses of your cluster.

    For example, on Google Cloud, use the following command to retrieve you node IPs: